yurieastwood/spec/specification/provider/providers.md

 >
 > ##### Conditional Requirement 2.11.1
 >
-> > The provider **SHOULD** accept a generic argument (or use an equivalent language feature) indicating the type of the transformed context.
+> > If the implementation includes a `context transformer`, the provider **SHOULD** accept a generic argument (or use an equivalent language feature) indicating the type of the transformed context.
 >
 > If such type information is supplied, more accurate type information can be supplied in the flag resolution methods.